 a.
 Special Account (for recipients below age 55); or

 b.
 Retirement Account (for recipients age 55 and above).

 2. You have made a cash top-up in the preceding year under the CPF Retirement Sum Topping-Up Scheme to the Special/Retirement Accounts of your:

-Please note that there will be a personal income tax relief cap of $80,000, which will apply from the Year of Assessment (YA) 2018.
-This cap applies to the total amount of all tax reliefs claimed, including any relief on cash top-ups made on or after 1 Jan 2017.
+For each Year of Assessment, a personal income tax relief cap of $80,000 applies to the total amount of all tax reliefs claimed (including any relief on cash top-ups made).

 There will be no refund for accepted cash top-up monies.
-As such, taxpayers who make cash top-ups on or after 1 Jan 2017 should take note of the overall personal income tax relief cap.
-You should evaluate whether you would benefit from tax relief on your cash top-ups, and make an informed decision on whether to make a cash top-up.
+Please evaluate whether you would benefit from tax relief on your cash top-up before you make an informed decision on whether to make a cash top-up.

 The tax relief is only for cash top-ups.
 The relief does not apply when the top-up is carried out by transferring funds from your own CPF Account to your own or a family member's Special/Retirement Account.